flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_05/instructions.md

 ),
 ```

-Lastly, let's see how the `SliverAppBar` behaves when we use an
+Last, let’s see how the `SliverAppBar` behaves when we use an
-`expandedHeight`.
-This adds to the size of the app bar and will
+expandedHeight.
+This adds to the size of the app bar and collapses
-collapse as the user scrolls.
-This can be combined with the
+as the user scrolls.
+The expandedHeight can be combined with the
-floating, pinned and snap features we discussed above for more
+floating, pinned, and snap features that were discussed earlier.
-unique behaviors.

 ```dart
 SliverAppBar(